 These links are different from external links which point to a whole different website.
 Internal links are meant to help a user navigate through different pages of your website while looking for more information.
 The links allow a visitor to jump from one page on a website to a different page on the same site.

-Websites like Wikipedia have lots of internal links which allows visitors to navigate to other pages they might find relevant, useful, and informational.
+Websites like Wikipedia have lots of internal links that allow visitors to navigate to other pages they might find relevant, useful, and informational.
 For instance, while reading a page on Wikipedia, there could be certain words, phrases, or names you are not familiar with and want to know more about.

 Wikipedia makes it easier to navigate around the site and find the information you are looking for quickly by ‘internally’ linking the particular phrase or keywords to other Wikipedia pages.